alfonsogober/gdax-lambda-buyer/README.md

   environment:
     ...
-    FIAT_AMOUNT: 15       # The amount of fiat you wish to exchange for crypto
+    DAILY_DEPOSIT: 5       # The amount of fiat you wish to deposit daily
     FIAT_TYPE: 'USD'      # The type of fiat you plan to use.
 Also supports EUR/GBP ...